 Complete the PI information section.

 If you have a Co-I, complete the Co-I information section.
 For more Co-I pages, click on the New/CoI button at the bottom of the form or at the top of the tool bar.
 If there are no Co-Is in your program, then click on the Unnamed Co-I in the tree view on the left and delete it (via the Delete command in the APT Edit Menu).
+If you wish to have a Co-PI (an investigator who will share the scientific responsibility for the proposal), select the Co-Principal Investigator box.

 Open the targets folder and complete the Targets section.
 You can specify your target as a Fixed , Solar System , or a Generic Target.
 Note that SNAP proposers may choose to only give a sample of their target list.
 APT also has a target ingest capability to read in an ascii file with target positions.
 See the Movie (3 minutes) or Text Equivalent.